 In Dublin, utility boxes have turned into shared communal canvases

-According to their website, “Dublin Canvas is an idea, a community art project intended to bring flashes of colour and creativity to everyday objects in the City.
+According to their website, “Dublin Canvas is an idea, a community art project intended to bring flashes of color and creativity to everyday objects in the City.
 Less grey, more play.
 The project takes previously unused public space and transforms it into canvases to help brighten up the city, making Dublin a more beautiful place to live, work and visit.”

 Here is a map of the position of the boxes – those in red are completed artworks.